Obtaining Fractions via Folding Paper

 - Terry Tam

-Halves can be simply found by folding a square paper.
-However, finding tri-sections may not be trivial. a) Using Haga's First Fold, drag point E (pretending corner B after folding) to point M (midpoint of the opposite side of AB) to see how tri-sections can be obtained.
+Halves (1/2) can be simply found by folding a square paper.
+However, finding tri-sections (1/3 and its multiples) may not be trivial. a) Using Haga's First Fold, drag point E (pretending corner B after folding) to point M (midpoint of the opposite side of AB) to see how tri-sections can be obtained.
 Could you explain why? b) Using Haga's Third Fold, drag point E along the opposite side so that point J coincides with point N (midpoint of the opposite side of BC) to see another way to obtain tri-sections.
-Could you explain why? c) Using Haga's First Fold, drag point E to 1/4 portion of the opposite side of AB to see how penta-sections (1/5, 2/5, ...) can be obtained.
-Do you find how to obtain 1/7?
-Could you generalize for other fractions as well? d) As the result of part a), how hexa-sections (multiples of 1/6) and octa-sections (multiples of 1/8) can be obtained? e) As the result of part b), how nona-sections (multiples of 1/9) can be obtained?
-Do you find another way to get hexa-sections as well?
+Could you explain why? c) Using Haga's First Fold, drag point E to quadrisection (1/4) of the opposite side of AB to see how to quintsect (5-sect) a line (and also its multiples).
+Do you find how to 7-sect?
+Could you generalize for other fractions as well? d) As the result of part a), how 6-sections and 8-sections can be obtained? e) As the result of part b), how 9-sections can be obtained?
+Do you find another way to get 6-sections as well?